kylesoni/recipe-parser-and-interactive-walkthrough/README.md

 - pip requirements: bs4, requests, re, and spacy

 ## Supported Questions
-- What is x?
+- What is/are x?
 - How do I x?
 - How do I do that? (conditional on complicated method present in step)
-- How much of -ingredient-? (ingredient must be in step)
+- How much/many -ingredient(s)- do I need? (step must contain the inquired ingredient)
-- What are the tools in this step?
+- What are the tools in this step?/What tools do I need?
 - What are the cooking methods of this step?
-- How do I prepare -ingredient-?
+- How do I prepare -ingredient-?/What is the needed preparation for -ingredient-?
 - What is the temperature?
 - What is the heat setting?
-- How long is this step?
+- How long is this step?/What is the time needed for this step?

 ## Supported Transformations
 - Vegan